Traumatic Brain Injury, Labeling Theory and Societal Stigmatization Part 1

 “Labeling theory holds that deviance is not inherent to an act, but instead focuses on the tendency of majorities to negatively label minorities or those seen as deviant from standard cultural norms…including terms related to deviance, disability or diagnosis of a mental disorder… The theory is concerned with how the self-identity and behavior of individuals may be determined or influenced by the terms used to describe or classify them.
 It is associated with the concepts of of self-fulfilling prophecy and stereotyping…A stigma is defined as a powerfully negative label that changes a person’s self-concept and social identity”.

 Such labeling and stereotyping leads to a stigmatization of the individual.
 Through my studies and experience as a counselor I have seen the negative impact that such stigmatization has upon the individual.
 In my experience, as noted; once a determination, diagnosis or label is given or assigned to the individual, the determination, diagnosis or label many times – consciously or unconsciously — becomes the identity of the individual.
 I have also noted that as the individual adopts the identity of the label as their identity they unknowingly become vulnerable to being victimized by the identify of the label by believing in the stigmatization.
+The internalization of the label and stigmatization then makes the individual susceptible to being controlled.

 In the process, the individual — many times — unknowingly relinquishes their own unique creative identify for the identity of the determination, diagnosis or stereotype.